Updated 2/24/26

 🔁 5-Year Average Yield: 1.34%

-🔒 Cash Flow Coverage: Healthy, with $921 million in levered free cash flow
+🔒 Cash Flow Coverage: Strong, with $1.75 billion in operating cash flow

 Dividend Overview